matn7/CS-Notes/src/main/java/persistence/README.md

 ![Java Heap Memory](images/java-heap.png "Java Heap Memory")

-- :star: By default equals comparing a object by comparing their address in memory
+- :star: By default 'equals' comparing a object by comparing their address in memory

 ```java
 @Entity